 Specialized Information for:

 Long-term care ombudsmen are advocates for residents of nursing homes, board and care homes and assisted living facilities.
 Ombudsmen provide information about how to find a facility and what to do to get quality care.
 They are trained to resolve problems.
 If you want, the ombudsman can assist you with complaints.
-However, unless you give the ombudsman permission to share your concerns, these matters are kept confidential.
-Under the federal Older Americans Act, every state is required to have an Ombudsman Program that addresses complaints and advocates for improvements in the long-term care system.
+Find contact information for the long-term care ombudsman program and other state agencies that may be able to provide assistance.

 Residents in a facility can join to form a united consumer voice that can communicate concerns to facility administrators and work for resolutions and improvements by forming a resident council.
 Visit the Resident Council Center to learn more about resident council rights, regulations applying to long-term care facilities, effective council advocacy and tools for forming an effective council and more.